* ECB's Draghi says monetary policy to remain accommodative

 data showed U.S. gross domestic product growth was more tepid

-than previously estimated in the first quarter, but the impact
+than previously estimated in the first quarter.
+U.S. growth was

 The ECB remained the key focus.
 Draghi said on Wednesday the